Scalar field theory: Renormalization

 The fact that the sign in front of the lowest-order term is positive suggests that the coupling constant increases with energy.
 If this behavior persisted at large couplings, this would indicate the presence of a Landau pole at finite energy, arising from quantum triviality.
 However, the question can only be answered non-perturbatively, since it involves strong coupling.

 A quantum field theory is said to be trivial when the renormalized coupling, computed through its beta function, goes to zero when the ultraviolet cutoff is removed.
 Consequently, the propagator becomes that of a free particle and the field is no longer interacting.

 For a φ4 interaction, Michael Aizenman proved that the theory is indeed trivial, for space-time dimension D ≥ 5.

-For = 4, the triviality has yet to be proven rigorously, but lattice computations have provided strong evidence for this.
-This fact is important as quantum triviality can be used to bound or even predict parameters such as the Higgs boson mass.
-This can also lead to a predictable Higgs mass in asymptotic safety scenarios.